 The Michigan State University Museum offers anthropological, biological, folklife, geological, and historical exhibits and programs on Michigan, the Great Lakes, and the world.
+Long-term exhibits and galleries are Heritage Hall, Hall of World Cultures, Collections Connections, Animal Diversity, and Habitat Hall, including the area's only full-mounted dinosaur skeletons, Allosaurus and Stegosaurus.
+Changing exhibit galleries feature different topics throughout the year.
 Located across from the Library on West Circle Drive, it is open to the public free of charge from 9 a.m. to 5 p.m. weekdays, 10 a.m. to 5 p.m. on Saturday and 1 to 5 p.m. on Sunday.
 Closed on holidays.
 Call 355-2370 for information.
 Web site: museum.msu.edu